 report the required excessive hour information to the Texas Higher Education Coordinating Board (THECB); and

 monitor THECB reporting requirements to ensure compliance with excessive hour reporting requirements.
 Review TCC/Banner reporting modules to verify compliance, and request modifications as necessary.

-* provide transcript information (transfer students) in order to have hours assessed correctly.
+provide all official outside transcript information to the Office of Undergraduate Admissions in order to have hours assessed correctly;

 REVIEWERS OF THIS UPPS

 Position Date Treasurer May 1 E4Y Director, Student Business Services May 1 E4Y Director, Curriculum Services May 1 E4Y Director, Institutional Research May 1 E4Y Director, Financial Aid and Scholarships May 1 E4Y Dean, University College May 1 E4Y University Registrar May 1 E4Y